 Can baking soda be used to combat heartburn?

-Furthermore, baking soda may not be suitable for people who suffer problems such as high blood pressure, liquid retention, or kidney problems.
+Furthermore, baking soda may not be suitable for people who suffer from problems such as high blood pressure, liquid retention, or kidney problems.
 Thus, you should consult with your doctor before you try the baking soda treatment.
-It should also be accompanied with other preventative measures.
+It should also be accompanied by other preventative measures.

 According to a publication in Clinical Gastroenterology and Hepatology, some lifestyle changes can also help to control heartburn.
 This includes eating a lighter diet, free from foods that irritate the gastric mucosa, such as: